Info Also Included for Making Your Own Pre-Cuts!

 A second article, from Brown Bird Designs, outlines how to make your own pre-cuts from yardage.
 This info can help in visualizing how to make substitutions between pre-cuts and yardage.

 Image Source: The fabric featured on this page is Boundless Cottage Market.
-It’s available here as yardage and pre-cuts while supplies last.
+It’s no longer available.